 - Include deep breathing exercises.

 The following resources offer additional helpful suggestions specific to COPD during the COVID-19 pandemic:

 For specialized in-home care for individuals diagnosed with COPD as well as other chronic conditions, call on Advanced Home Health Care.
 Our staff are fully trained and knowledgeable in providing individualized care to make life safer and more enjoyable.
-Please contact us at 800.791.7785 to learn more about options for home care and nursing services in Mount Pleasant and see our full service area.
+Please contact us at 800.791.7785 to learn more about our Burlington home care services and the communities we serve.
+See our full service area here.